spinnaker/spinnaker.io/content/en/docs/releases/next-release-preview/index.md

 * Replaces mysql connector coordinate from `mysql:mysql-connector-java` to `com.mysql:mysql-connector-j` with version 8.0.33.
 * Changes to Auto-configuration

+## RetrofitExceptionHandler Removed

+https://github.com/spinnaker/orca/pull/4716 removed RetrofitExceptionHandler from orca.
+There's an ongoing effort to upgrade to retrofit2.
+One step along the way is to adjust error handling code based on RetrofitError (a retrofit1 class not available in retrofit2) to use [SpinnakerServerException](https://github.com/spinnaker/kork/blob/v7.231.0/kork-retrofit/src/main/java/com/netflix/spinnaker/kork/retrofit/exceptions/SpinnakerServerException.java) and its children, by using [SpinnakerRetrofitErrorHandler](https://github.com/spinnaker/kork/blob/v7.231.0/kork-retrofit/src/main/java/com/netflix/spinnaker/kork/retrofit/exceptions/SpinnakerRetrofitErrorHandler.java#L52).
+That's been done in orca, so there isn't any code left to throw RetrofitError exceptions.
+If your instance of Spinnaker has plugins or other code that still relies on RetrofitError, adjust it to use SpinnakerRetrofitErrorHandler by adding, e.g.:

+    .setErrorHandler(SpinnakerRetrofitErrorHandler.getInstance())

+to the RestAdapter.Builder call, and change the corresponding exception handling.
+See [here](https://github.com/spinnaker/orca/blob/9898ae1a673f0481abe082f4b681dbc314682c3f/orca-front50/src/main/groovy/com/netflix/spinnaker/orca/front50/config/Front50Configuration.groovy#L82) for an example.

 ## Label Selector Support in Deploy Manifest Stages

 https://github.com/spinnaker/clouddriver/pull/6220 adds support for label selectors in deploy manifest stages.
 For example: